gavinmcfarland/stancy/examples/sapper/README.md

 This is an example of integrating Stancy with Sapper to support both local editing and production.

-1. Install Sapper dependencies
+1. Install Sapper dependencies.
     ```bash
     npm install
     ```
-2. Install Stancy as a dependency
+2. Install Stancy as a dependency.
     ```bash
     npm install stancy --save-dev
     ```
-3. Add code to tell to start server for the API, you can add this to _rollup.config.js__
+3. Add code to start server for the API, you can add this to _rollup.config.js_.

     __src/rollup.config.js__
     ```js